Due the outbreak of COVID-19, many hospitals and health care facilities are severely limiting the number of visitors patients may have.

 - Keep updated medical history forms that include information on medical conditions, allergies, medications and contact information for your doctors.
 Add In-Case-of-Emergency (“ICE”) entries to your cell phone address book.
 If you arrive in the ER unconscious, emergency staff will check your cell phone for ICE contact information.

-- Map the closest emergency departments to your home, business and other locations popular to you.
-Drive to these hospitals to see how long it takes and what traffic obstacles you might face.
-In a life-threatening emergency, call 9-1-1, don’t drive yourself.
+- Establish a plan for transportation In a life-threatening emergency, call 9-1-1, don’t drive yourself.
 If you are able to drive, go to the closest emergency department.
 Don’t delay care by driving to more distant hospitals.
-If necessary, a patient may be transferred to a hospital with special capabilities, such as regional trauma or pediatric center.